DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 Plugins are built as separate Unity projects to be imported into your Digital Painting application.
 For convenience we use a naming convention to make it easy to identify different components in the Digital Painting setup.
 You are not forced to use these conventions but it is advisable.

-Plugin projects are named `Plugin_CATEGORY_NAME`, where `Plugin` identifies this is a plugin project. `CATEGORY` is one of the values that describe what kind of plugin this is (listed below) and NAME is any name you want to use to uniquely identify this plugin.
+Plugin projects are named `Plugin_CATEGORY_DESCRIPTIVENAME`, where `Plugin` identifies this is a plugin project. `CATEGORY` is one of the values that describe what kind of plugin this is (listed below) and NAME is any name you want to use to uniquely identify this plugin.

 Known categories (at the time of writing) are listed below.
 If there is no suitable category label already you can create your own.
 Please issue a pull request against this document and against the `PluginCategory` enum in `AbstractPluginDefinition`.